 The goal of the doctoral programme in Applied Psychological Studies is to develop highly trained academics and researchers, especially in the three broadest and most basic fields: educational psychology, clinical psychology, and work and organisational psychology.
-Students enrol on two compulsory core courses (Theory and Practice of Applied Psychology and Research Methodology in Psychology), two elective seminar courses and an external course.
+Students enrol on two compulsory core courses (Theory and Practice of Applied Psychology) and Research Methodology in Psychology), two elective seminar courses and an external course.
 The first core course (Theory and Practice of Applied Psychology) helps students gain a thorough understanding of problems in the field of learning, social culture and climate, and "difficult" behaviour.
-It also gives students an insight into the field of psychology) gives students an opportunity to deepen their knowledge in more advanced research methods in psychology and specific research methods in the field of applied psychology.
+It also gives students an insight into the field of psychological diagnostics and counselling.
+The second core course (Research Methodology in Psychology) gives students an opportunity to deepen their knowledge in more advanced research methods in psychology and specific research methods in the field of applied psychology.
 The elective seminar course is dedicated to more specific problems in the field of applied psychology, which students find most interesting.